vajonam/mweather/README.md

 I make no claims about the icons nor the design of this app, all credit for that goes to those listed below.

-Give it a shot and let me know what you think!
-[Download pbw here](https://github.com/jaredbiehler/weather-my-way/releases/download/1.0.2/weather-my-way-v1.0.2.pbw)
+Give it a shot and let me know what you think: [download pbw here](https://github.com/jaredbiehler/weather-my-way/releases/download/1.0.2/weather-my-way-v1.0.2.pbw)

 ![pebble screen1](https://raw.githubusercontent.com/jaredbiehler/weather-my-way/master/screenshots/pebble-screenshot1.png)&nbsp;
 ![pebble screen2](https://raw.githubusercontent.com/jaredbiehler/weather-my-way/master/screenshots/pebble-screenshot2.png)&nbsp;